-It may be tough to find information about Khmer food so we are publishing short guides on, what should be, famous Khmer foods!
+It may be tough to find information about Khmer food so we are publishing short guides on famous Khmer foods!
 This edition is all about Khmer Curry Dishes.
 This traditional dish can be found throughout the Kingdom of Wonder in various styles.
 Sometimes mild, sometimes spicy, sometimes with rice, sometimes wrapped in a leaf.
 The way you get it depends on your preferences.
 We’ve listed below, the top three Khmer Curry Dishes that you must try during your trip through Cambodia.

 Fish Amok – Amok Trei

 Fish amok is a signature Khmer dish and can be found throughout the country, including in our Angkor restaurant, Sala Russey.
 This creamy Khmer curry is generally made using fillets of fish that are diced then covered in coconut milk, eggs, fish sauce and palm sugar.

 The most important element of this amazing Khmer food is Kroeung paste.
 Kroeung is made by pounding together spices such as turmeric, kaffir, lime, lemongrass, and shallots to make a paste.
 Once prepared, fish amok is traditionally steamed and served in a banana leaf, like many other Khmer foods.

 Traditional Khmer curries don’t follow a strict recipe, just certain main ingredients.
 Throughout the country, you’ll find varying recipes with varying levels of spice.
 However, most Khmer curries are pretty mild and mellow with sweet tones – very soothing for the palette.
 Being in Cambodia, there are, of course, plenty of chilis nearby to spice things up.